-Desirable selection criteria
+Desirable

-- Experience delivering large scale complex events or festivals. - Experience of co-creating.

-- Experience of touring work. - Experience of working in a multi-disciplinary context.
+- Experience delivering large-scale complex exhibitions or events - Experience of co-creating with communities - Experience of working in a multi-disciplinary context

 Pre-employment screening

 Standard checks

 If you are offered the post, the offer will be subject to standard pre-employment checks.
 You will be asked to provide: proof of your right-to-work in the UK; proof of your identity; and (if we haven't done so already) we will contact the referees you have nominated.
 You will also be asked to complete a health declaration so that you can tell us about any health conditions or disabilities for which you may need us to make appropriate adjustments.